License: No. #1076712

 If a garage or carport is replaced with an ADU, property owners are not required to replace those off-street parking spaces.

 If a parking space is required, it may be located within the setbacks and in an existing driveway as tandem parking.
-Parking spaces don’t need to be replaced when a garage, carport, or covered parking structure is demolished in conjunction with the construction of an ADU or converted to an ADU.
+Parking spaces don’t need to be replaced when a garage, carport, or covered parking structure is demolished in conjunction with the ADU construction or converted to an ADU.

 The ban on gas appliances in new builds requires that new-construction ADUs use electricity as their fuel; gas appliances are not permitted.
 ADUs fully adapted from existing living spaces with gas utilities may be permitted for gas appliances.